fritzali/bachelor/literature/README.md

 #### Papers

 - Alvarez (2004) &nbsp; *summary of different pulsar spindown mechanisms and corresponding braking indices*
-- Carpio (2020) &nbsp; *estimation of contribution from charmed hadrons as well as pions and kaons to neutrinos produced in newborn magnetars*
+- Carpio (2020) &nbsp; *estimated contribution from charmed hadrons as well as pions and kaons to neutrinos produced in newborn magnetars*